twbs/savage/README.md

     // Suppress Spray's logging of malformed HTTP requests/headers?
     // (Enable this to avoid floods in your log output when your Savage instance gets weird requests from crackers.) squelch-invalid-http-logging = true
+    // Set statuses on commits (like Travis does)?
+Requires push access to the github-repo-to-watch set-commit-status = true
     // Full name of GitHub repo to watch for new pull requests github-repo-to-watch = "twbs/bootstrap"
     // Full name of GitHub repo to push test branches to